noahehall/theBookOfNoah/0current/aws/exams/services/mgmtGovernance/cloudwatch.md

     - define an alarm
     - define an action

+### architecture

+#### failure management

+- its all about monitoring and alarms
+- ensure your services are persisting logs to cloudwatch logs
+  - managed services: stdout is automatically posted to cloudwatch
+- exponential backoff and retry logic needs to be included in your application logic
+  - utilize the aws sdk for defaults

 ### metrics

 - custom metrics enable you to post application-level metrics to cloudwatch